brevzin/cpp_proposals/1061_sb_pack/sb-extensions.md

 ```
 :::

-This example demonstrates the need for having `typename` and/or `template` to disambiguate, even if we're not in a template context.
+This example demonstrates the need for having `typename` and/or `template` to disambiguate, even if we're not in a template context. `v` still needs to behave like a regular function parameter pack in this context - it still needs to be depenent.

 ### The Varna Example

 Here is an interesting example, also courtesy of Christof Meerwald:

-::: bq
+::: std
 ```cpp
 struct C { int j; long l; };